Bleeding Gums Treatment - Ramsey, MN

 7. Visit Your Dentist

-Your dentist is the perfect person to take care of gum disease.
-They examine your mouth and determine the status – whether it is mild, moderate, or severe.
+Your dentist is the perfect person to treat gum disease.
+They examine your mouth and determine its status—whether it is mild, moderate, or severe.
 Based on the results, they recommend routine cleaning, deep cleaning, or periodontal surgery.

 If you haven’t seen your dentist in a while, it’s time to make that appointment.

-Diagnosing your bleeding gums and changing your routine are necessary to improve your oral health.
+Diagnosing your bleeding gums and changing your routine is necessary to improve your oral health.
 Visit us today so we can kickstart your journey to a brighter, healthier smile.

 Call us at (763) 576-1855 or click here to schedule your appointment.